IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 the comments on the page.

 [Click here]({{ site.baseurl }}{{ page.previous.previous.url }})
-if you want to start reading from the first article!
+if you want to start reading from the beginning!

 *DISCLAIMER: This article was made for educational purposes only.
 The comment system was just recently deployed and is still under testing.
 It seems functional and bug free, but I'm not